 Institute for Gender, Race, Sexuality and Social Justice (GRSJ, UBC) GRSJ is a degree-granting academic unit that exemplifies UBC’s commitment to ensuring critical advances in knowledge, democratic communities, and equity in scholarship, research, and teaching.

-International WaTERS (UBC, University of Minnesota, University of the Western Cape).
+International WaTERS (University of British Columbia, University of Minnesota, WaterNet (East/South Africa), University of the Western Cape, New Partnership for Africa’s Development (NEPAD), Water Equity Network (East/South Africa), UNESCO IHE, Wageningen University, Justicia Hidrica, SaciWATERs, Forum of Water Policy Dialogy on Water Conflicts in India, Society for Promoting Participative Ecosystem Management (SOPPECOM, India), Birzeit University Institute for Environmental and Water Studies, and Household Water Insecurity Experiences (HWISE) Research Coordination Network).
 The International WaTERS Research and Training Network (Water-related Training, Education and Research in the global South) addresses ongoing water governance and security challenges by: promoting collaborative and comparative research on urban water resilience, with specific focus on rural-urban linkages and institutional, social and equity dimensions; fostering knowledge mobilization through academic and policy dialogue in our Network and beyond; and building an extensive network of expertise available to enrich capacity and graduate training at partner institutions.

 Anthropology of Water Research Group (AOW, Cape Town, South Africa) AOW is a working group at University of the Western Cape comprised of professors, PhD and Masters students, interns, and working professionals who have an interest in water and society.